mwardak/Expense-Tracker/README.md

 # Expense Tracker (REACT)

-An application to track expenses using REACT & Bootstrap
+An application to track expenses built with REACT & Bootstrap

 <br>